AccelerationistPartyMongolia/party_docs/party_policies_en.md

 ## UNDER-DISCUSSION — Policy ideas currently under discussion that we are welcome to new ideas for.

-1. Phenomenon-based learning policy.
-2. Mixed-use high-rise conversion policy.
-3. Khovd industrialization policy.
-4. Volunteer civil service reform policy.
+1. Volunteer civil service reform policy.